robotpy/robotpy-wpilib/docs/guide/anatomy.rst

 Next Steps
 ----------

-This is a good foundation for building your robot, next we'll discuss some topic that will be decided upon in the future, if someone writes more documentation here.
-Until then, remember that the FIRST documentation and our example programs are great resources to learn more about programming with WPILib.
+This is a good foundation for building your robot, next you will probably want to know about :ref:`running_robot_code`.